aviggiano/redis-roaring/README.md

 Initialize and update the CRoaring git submodule and follow the build instructions on their repository.

-Alternatively you can run the `./configure` script and it will compile the source code as a static library which will be linked to **reroaring** through `cmake`.
+Alternatively you can run the `configure.sh` script and it will compile the source code as a static library which will be linked to **reroaring** through `cmake`.

 ## Build

-This project can be built with `cmake`:
+This project can be built with the `build.sh` script, or more specifically:

 ```bash
 mkdir -p build